 - Allow the aluminum to dry on its own.

-With a bit of research and persistence, you can restore your aluminum items to their natural sheen.
-Knowing how to keep oxidation to a minimum is a great life skill as aluminum is present in an abundance of items in our homes and daily lives.
+With a bit of research and persistence, you can restore the aluminum items in your commercial kitchen or food production facility to their natural sheen.
+Indeed, knowing how to keep oxidation to a minimum is a great life skill as aluminum is present in an abundance of items in our daily lives.